 We have in the past and may in the future be subject to claims that we have infringed or otherwise violated third parties' intellectual property rights.
 There is patent, copyright and other intellectual property development and enforcement activity in our industry and relating to the additive manufacturing technology we use in our business.
 Our future success depends in part on not infringing upon or otherwise violating the intellectual property rights of others.
-From time to time, our competitors or other third parties (including non-practicing entities and patent holding companies) may claim that we are infringing upon or otherwise violating their intellectual property rights, and we may be found to be infringing upon or otherwise violating such rights.
+From time to time, our competitors or other third parties (including non-practicing entities and patent holding companies) may claim that we are infringing upon or otherwise violating the intellectual property rights of our or otherwise violating such rights.
 We may be unaware of the intellectual property rights of others that may cover some or all of our current or future technology or conflict with our rights, and the patent, copyright, and other intellectual property rights of others may limit our ability to improve our technology and compete effectively.
 Any claims of intellectual property infringement or other intellectual property violations, even those without merit, could:

-- •be expensive and time consuming to defend; - •cause us to cease making, licensing or using our platform or products that incorporate the challenged intellectual property; - •require us to modify, redesign, reengineer or rebrand our platform or products, if feasible;
+- be expensive and time consuming to defend; - cause us to cease making, licensing or using our platform or products that incorporate the challenged intellectual property; - require us to modify, redesign, reengineer or rebrand our platform or products, if feasible;

-- ·divert management's attention and resources; or - •require us to enter into royalty or licensing agreements to obtain the right to use a third-party's intellectual property.
+- divert management's attention and resources; or - require us to enter into royalty or licensing agreements to obtain the right to use a third-party's intellectual property.

 Any royalty or licensing agreements, if required, may not be available to us on acceptable terms or at all.
 A successful claim of infringement against us could result in our being required to pay significant damages, enter into costly settlement agreements, or prevent us from offering our platform or products, any of which could have a negative impact on our operating profits and harm our future prospects.
-We may also be obligated to indemnify our customers or business partners in connection with any such litigation and to obtain licenses, modify our platform or products, or refund premium subscription fees, which could further exhaust our resources.
-Such disputes could also disrupt our platform or products, adversely affecting our customer satisfaction and ability to attract customers.
+We may also be obligated to indemnify our customers or business partners in connection with any such litigation and to obtain licenses, modify our platform or products, adversely affecting our customer satisfaction and ability to attract customers.